labnof/fullstack_part3/README.md

 # fullstack_part3
-The phonebook_backend contains the my solution to part3 Assignments. at https://github.com/labnof/phonebook_backend
+The phonebook_backend contains the my solution to part3 Assignments: This repo contains the imcomplet version: the compete app is at https://github.com/labnof/phonebook_backend